Bosch-0/Project-Muggle/README.md

 Icon policy documentation on how to contribute / implement icons into the GUI repo - this will be for both developers and designers.

-Design workflow documentation.
+Design workflow documentation (structure mentioned above).
 This will be included in GH, figma and the design system.

 ### Develop designer guides

 A designer focused guide is on assisting designers compile the Bitcoin Core GUI from source and review design changes.
 [Link to WIP](https://medium.com/p/1e73f478a799/edit).

 ### Opening / keeping dialogues going with developers around UI/UX
 There are many obvious UX improvements that could be made to core, however the trade-offs are often too great (currently, anyways) or do not align with Bitcoin Core's values.
-Even if these implementations will never be feasible, it's important to have historical context on topics so that future designers getting involved do not repeat the same questions.
+Even if these ideas will never be feasible, it's important to have historical context on these topics so that future designers getting involved do not repeat the same questions.
 Below are some discussions I've started / will start that may or may not be feasible but are worth being discussed for future reference.
 This list will grow as time goes on.
+I will summarise these and future discussions here as well as on the Bitcoin Stack exchange and Bitcointalk where relevant.

 - [Branding](https://github.com/bitcoin-core/gui/issues/89) of Bitcoin Core discussion.